ryka-chandra/Text-Excel/README.md

 # Text-Excel
-A Take on Microsoft Excel
+A take on Microsoft Excel

 ## Overview